ivangfr/springboot-jsoup-html-parser/README.md

 - Open one terminal

-- In `game-score-project` root folder run the command below.
-It will start a `MongoDB` container at port `27017` and `Mongo Express` at port `8081`.
+- In `springboot-jsoup-html-parser` root folder run the command below.
+It will start a `MongoDB` container at port `27017` and
+`Mongo Express` at port `8081`.
 ```
 docker-compose up -d